Trita Parsi: Early life and education

-Born in Behbahan, Iran, his father Dr. Touraj Parsi was a politically active university professor, at Jondi-Shapoor University of Ahvaz, who had been jailed twice, first by Mohammad Reza Pahlavi and then following the Iranian Revolution by Ruhollah Khomeini, and Parsi moved with his family to Sweden at the age of four in order to escape the political repression in Iran.
-Parsi earned a master's degree in international relations at Uppsala University and a second master's degree in economics at Stockholm School of Economics.
-As an adult, Parsi moved to the United States and studied foreign policy at the Johns Hopkins School for Advanced International Studies, where he received his Ph.D. in International Relations under Francis Fukuyama.
+Trita Parsi was born in Ahvaz, Iran.
+His father, Dr. Touraj Parsi, was a politically active university professor at Jondi-Shapoor University of Ahvaz who was jailed twice, first by Mohammad Reza Pahlavi and then, following the Iranian Revolution, by Ruhollah Khomeini.
+Parsi's family moved to Sweden when he was four to escape the political repression in Iran.

+Parsi earned a master's degree in international relations at Uppsala University and a second master's degree in economics at the Stockholm School of Economics.
+As an adult, he moved to the United States and studied foreign policy at the Johns Hopkins University's Nitze School for Advanced International Studies, where he received his Ph.D. in international relations under Francis Fukuyama.

 Career

-Early in his career Parsi worked for the Swedish Permanent Mission to the United Nations in New York, where he served in the Security Council, handling the affairs of Afghanistan, Iraq, Tajikistan, and Western Sahara, and on the General Assembly's Third Committee, addressing human rights in Iran, Afghanistan, Myanmar and Iraq.
+Early in his career, Parsi worked for the Swedish Permanent Mission to the United Nations in New York, where he served in the Security Council, handling the affairs of Afghanistan, Iraq, Tajikistan, and Western Sahara, and on the General Assembly's Third Committee, addressing human rights in Iran, Afghanistan, Myanmar and Iraq.

 In 2003, Parsi served as an aide to Representative Bob Ney.
 Parsi has served as an adjunct professor of international relations at Johns Hopkins University SAIS, an adjunct scholar at the Middle East Institute and as a Policy Fellow at the Woodrow Wilson International Center for Scholars in Washington DC.